dtice/spacetimedb-demo/readme.md

 2. Run `scrips/generate.bat` to generate the types for Unity
 3. Run the `SampleScene` Scene

+## How to deploy
+1. Deploy EC2Stack/CloudfrontStack
+2. Change Route53 record for spacetime.dilltice.com to server public dns

 ## TODO:
  - Make the inputs for the UFOs better
  - Scale the UFOs and Cows better